shivankbhatia/apple-project/README.md

 A single-feature AUC analysis showed that `orig_balance_error` alone achieved an **AUC of 0.947**, indicating an unusually strong predictive signal.
 Further investigation revealed this was caused by a **dataset artifact** rather than genuine fraud behavior.

-### Investigation Results
+**Investigation results:**
 - **32.9%** of legitimate transactions have untracked (zero-value) origin balances in the PaySim simulator.
 - **99.5%** of fraudulent transactions exhibit mathematically perfect balance reconciliation.

 This behavior is a **known characteristic of the PaySim simulator**, not a realistic fraud indicator.
 Consequently, both balance-error features were removed from the final feature set.

-## Remaining Dominant Feature
+### Remaining Dominant Feature
 After removing the balance-error features:

 - `amount_to_balance_ratio` (transaction amount divided by origin balance) accounts for approximately **96%** of model decisions.
 - Fraudulent transactions cluster around ratios of **0.9999–1.0**, representing near-total account drainage.

-This pattern reflects PaySim's intended fraud simulation, where fraudulent behavior follows an **account-takeover** scenario:

-1. Drain the victim's account.
-2. Cash out the stolen funds.

-While this represents a plausible fraud strategy, it is considerably more deterministic than real-world financial fraud, where transaction amounts are typically much more diverse.
-This is a limitation of the dataset's fraud-generation process rather than the modeling approach.
+This pattern reflects PaySim's intended fraud simulation, where fraudulent behavior follows an **account-takeover** scenario: drain the victim's account, then cash out.
+This is considerably more deterministic than real-world fraud, where transaction amounts are typically more diverse — a limitation of the dataset's fraud-generation process rather than the modeling approach.

-## Validation Methodology
+### Validation Methodology
 Model evaluation uses **walk-forward (expanding-window) validation** across **5 temporal folds** instead of a single random or time-based split.

-This decision was made after observing that:

-- PaySim's transaction volume drops sharply after approximately **step 400**.
-- The absolute number of fraudulent transactions remains roughly constant.
-- As a result, the fraud rate varies by more than **20×** across different periods despite stable fraud counts.

-Walk-forward validation provides a more reliable estimate of real-world performance by avoiding evaluation on a single potentially unrepresentative time window.
+This decision was made after observing that PaySim's transaction volume drops sharply after approximately **step 400**, while the absolute number of fraudulent transactions remains roughly constant — so the fraud rate varies by more than **20×** across different periods despite stable fraud counts.
+Walk-forward validation avoids evaluating on a single, potentially unrepresentative time window.

-## Final Model Performance
+### Final Model Performance

 **Model:** XGBoost